uphold/uphold-sdk-android/README.md

 CardRequest cardRequest = new CardRequest("label", "USD");
 user.createCard(cardRequest);

-// Or a card request with the label, currency, position and whether it is starred or not.
+// Or a card request with the label, currency, position and whether it is started or not.
 CardRequest cardRequest = new CardRequest("label", "USD", new Settings(1, true));
 user.createCard(cardRequest);
 ```